opendistro/for-elasticsearch-docs/docs/sql/sql-full-text.md

 # Full-text search

 Use SQL commands for full-text search.
+SQL supports a subset of the full-text queries available in Elasticsearch.

-For more information about full-text queries in Elasticsearch, see [Full-text queries](../../elasticsearch/full-text/).
+To learn about full-text queries in Elasticsearch, see [Full-text queries](../../elasticsearch/full-text/).

 ---